isislovecruft/switzerland/README.txt

 1.3.1.
 Privileged client

-Because the Switzerland client passively observes all traffic on your computer's network interface, it needs administrative (root) privleges, much like the tcpdump program.
+Because the Switzerland client passively observes all traffic on your computer's network interface, it needs administrative (root) privileges, much like the tcpdump program.

 1.4.
 Platforms supported